FlagAI-Open/FlagAI/examples/Aquila/Aquila-chat/README_en.md

 | AquilaCode-7B-TS   | Base model, "text-code" generation model, further pre-trained based on Aquila-7B, trained on Horizon Robotics chips | Same as above | [./examples/Aquila/Aquila-code](https://github.com/FlagAI-Open/FlagAI/tree/master/examples/Aquila/Aquila-code) | [Download AquilaCode-7B-TS](https://model.baai.ac.cn/model-detail/100099)  | Released        | Tianshu-BI-V100 |

 We will continue to release improved versions of Aquila model as open source.
-You can start by deleting the `model_pytorch.bi`n file in the original directory and then download the new weights.
+You can start by deleting the model checkpoint file in the original directory and then download the new weights.
 Other usage methods remain unchanged.
 For more details, please refer to the **[Change Log](../changelog.md)**.

  <br>If you have any question, please refer to the [FAQ](https://github.com/FlagAI-Open/FlagAI/issues/371) first.
 If you cannot solve them, please submit an [issue](https://github.com/FlagAI-Open/FlagAI/issues) directly.